phuongwj/my-notes/aws-certified-cloud-practitioner/6-management-and-developer-tools.md

 ### AWS CLI

-Allows users to programmatically interact with the AWS API via intering **single or multi-line commands** into a shell or terminal.
+Allows users to programmatically interact with the AWS API via entering **single or multi-line commands** into a shell or terminal.

-- The AWS CLi is a Pyhon executable program.
+- The AWS CLi is a Python executable program.
     + Python is required to install AWS CLI

 - The AWS Cli can be installed on Windows, Mac or Linux/Unix